Linda Gottlieb

 Linda Gottlieb is an American television writer and film producer.
 She is best known for her work as a producer on Dirty Dancing, as well as her work as executive producer on One Life to Live.

 Biography

 Born in New Jersey, Gottlieb graduated from Wellesley College and received an M.A. from Columbia University in history.

 Gottlieb was a presenter on Face of a Stranger, written by Marsha Norman.
 She was also executive producer of the 2003 film Soldier's Girl.
+She also produced the soap 13 Bourbon Street for Fox, but it never aired.

 As of 2011, Gottlieb lived in New York City with her husband.